-- The board is large making it difficult to call a meeting and obtain a quorum on short notice.
+- The board is largely making it difficult to call a meeting and obtain a quorum on short notice.

 - The board members are dispersed over a wide geographic area, are difficult to reach, or travel frequently making it difficult to convene a meeting in an emergency.

 - The board regularly needs to take action or make frequent decisions.

 On the other hand, a nonprofit executive committee may not make sense when:

 - The board is small and local.